Polonia Warsaw: Beginnings

 Polonia Warsaw was formed in the autumn of 1911 as a union of several gimnazjum school teams (including "Stella" and "Merkury").
 Alongside co-founders Wacław Gebethner, Stefan Pronaszko, and Tadeusz Gebethner, Wacław "Denhoff" Czarnocki was the co-founder of the club who also came up with its name.
 "Polonia" is Latin for "Poland" and is often used by Polish migrants in reference to the diaspora communities of Poles living abroad in other countries.
 The choice of such a name was a brave decision in the early 20th century, since Poland was not an independent country at this time, and Warsaw was part of the Russian partition; Poles living there were often subjected to repression and cultural imperialism from the Russian authorities ruling the Vistula Land.
 Due to this, Polonia could not be registered officially until political changes brought about by the advance of German troops into Russian-controlled lands in the First World War.

 Initially, the players played in black-and-white striped shirts, but in the spring of 1912 they switched to their now traditional design of all black shirts.
-This was thanks to Janusz Mück, longtime player of the team, who bought the new tops.
-The legendary patriotic explanation for this colour scheme was that it was a sign of mourning for the occupied and divided motherland of Poland.
-This lasting devotion to tradition resulted in the club's popular name: Czarne koszule ("The Black Shirts").
+This was credited to Janusz Mück, longtime player of the team, who bought the new tops.
+The explanation for this patriotic colour scheme was that it was a sign of mourning for the occupied and divided Poland.
+This devotion to tradition resulted in the club's popular name: Czarne koszule ("The Black Shirts").
 The uniform's white shorts and red socks come from the colours of the Polish flag.

 The club's first match on 19 November 1911 was against a strong local rival, Korona, and ended 3:4 in favour of Korona.
 Two years later, in February 1913, the Black Shirts defeated Korona 4:0.
 During World War I, German occupiers were slightly more liberal in their ways than their previous Russian counterparts, and allowed the official registration of sports clubs on Polish territory.
 Thus on 15 October 1915 Polonia officially became a football club, despite already existing illegally for four years prior to this event.